 The Summer of Broken Rules was inspired by Taylor Swift’s songs!

-Meredith is a teen coping with the loss of her beloved sister when she visits the family’s Martha’s Vineyard island farm for a week that will culminate in her cousin’s wedding.
+Meredith is a teen coping with the loss of her beloved sister when she visits the familyโs island farm for a week that will culminate in her cousinโs wedding.

-Prior to the wedding, the family plays a competitive game of Assassin and, in an attempt to win it all in memory of her sister, Meredith forms an alliance with a cute groomsman named Wit.
+Before the wedding, the family plays a competitive game of Assassin, and, in an attempt to win it all in memory of her sister, Meredith allies with a cute groomsman named Wit.

 The Summer I Turned Pretty by Jenny Han

-The Summer I Turned Pretty begins a trilogy that follows teenage “Belly” as she, her single mom, and her brother visit their shared beach house with her mom’s friend and her two sons.
+The Summer I Turned Pretty begins a trilogy that follows teenage “Belly” as she, her single mom, and her brother visit their shared beach house with her mom’s friend and two sons, Conrad and Jeremiah.

 It’s about how a young teen starts to bloom from that awkward stage to that “getting noticed” by boys stage.
 But, as life in the beach house takes a difficult turn, the course of Belly’s teenage life forever changes.

-If you like dramatic YA romance books, you are bound to enjoy it.
+If you like dramatic YA romance books, you are bound to enjoy this poolside read.

 Tip: The Amazon Prime TV series adaptation is fantastic.